sheehui/tp/docs/UserGuide.md

 Liabilities tab if you see the **Liabilities** header below the Result Display.
 You can see the total value of these assets/liabilities by looking at the number beside the **Total Asset/Liability Value**.

-The table displays each asset / liability in a row by itself with each field of the asset / liability displayed in columns.
+The table displays each asset / liability in a row with each field of the asset / liability displayed in columns.

 ![Asset/Liabilities Tab of DonnaFin](images/Asset_Liability.png)